 You can often find companies with social message boards (either physical notice boards or digital ones).
 This is where staff can post looking for other musicians.

 Houston-based rock outfit Max Q was formed in 1987.
-They have to have a rotating lineup due to the fact that all members are astronauts.
+They have to have a rotating lineup because all members are astronauts!

 This is another classic.
 Most music shops have a noticeboard where you can advertise for other musicians.
 As do most rehearsal spaces and recording studios.
 Even if studios don’t have a dedicated notice board for visiting musicians, it’s always worth speaking to local producers and studios.

 They are typically very plugged into the local scene.
-Additionally, they have a great ear for who might compliment each other’s sound.
+Additionally, they have a great ear for those who might complement each other’s sound.

 This one is more intangible but certainly relevant.
 In being generally active in the local music scene, you will naturally interact with other musicians.
 New projects and opportunities will spring up naturally.

-In the punk scene of the 70s, bands on the scene were constantly evolving.
+In the punk scene of the 70s, bands were constantly evolving.
 Different acts were getting together and forming new projects.

 The same is true of the folk scene in the UK and the country scene in the US.
 Lots of artists meet through a mutual scene and start new projects.
 So get involved with local music nights or open mics.
 Or send the music you’re currently working on to local DJs.

-As a scene becomes more mature, new opportunities and projects emerge and that will naturally offer you the chance to find new bandmates and meet new people.
+As a scene becomes more mature, new opportunities and projects emerge, naturally offering you the chance to find new bandmates and meet new people.

-It’s a real quest to find a band. but now you know how to find good band members.
+Finding a band is a real quest, but now you know how to find good band members.
 Any seasoned musician will tell you they’ve been in countless projects.
-It often takes a little while to find the perfect balance of talent and interpersonal attributes to really start cooking on gas.
+It often takes a while to find the perfect balance of talent and interpersonal attributes to start cooking on gas.

-We would advise trying a few of the above methods and not being too fussy (at least initially) about the kind of band you want to join.
+We recommend trying a few of the above methods and not being too fussy (at least initially) about the kind of band you want to join.

-Having an open mind can expose you to music that you had perhaps not encountered before (and you may find you love it!) but it also allows you to start interacting with other musicians.
+Having an open mind can expose you to music you have perhaps not encountered before (and you may love it!), but it also allows you to start interacting with other musicians.

-It also means putting yourself out there which can be scary.
-You might audition for bands and not get the gig, and that’s no reflection on you or your talent, sometimes the mix isn’t right.
+It also means putting yourself out there, which can be scary.
+You might audition for bands and not get the gig, which does not reflect you or your talent.
+Sometimes the mix just isn’t right.
 But, if you keep putting yourself out there, you will find the right crowd and be a great fit.